Sullorsuaq Strait: Settlement

+Saqqaq is the only settlement in the area, located in the southern part on the shores of Nuussuaq Peninsula.
+The former coal mining settlement of Qullissat, founded in 1924, was located on the northeast coast of Disko Island and grew into one of Greenland's larger settlements.
+Qullissat was abandoned in 1972, and the entire northern coast of Disko Island is now uninhabited.

 History

 Archaeological excavations in Qilakitsoq on the northeastern shore revealed the existence of an ancient Arctic culture later named the Saqqaq culture, which is the archaeological designation of the earliest Palaeo-Eskimo culture of west and southeast part of Greenland.
 The natives inhabited the area of west-central Greenland between 2500 BCE and 800 BCE.